Holiday Rental Lorgues

 It is a bustling town throughout the year with a Tuesday market that is one of the best in the Var, and there is also a farmers and artisans market from mid-June until mid-September every Friday from 7am until 1pm.

-Lorgues has over 200 properties available for holiday rental with the capacity to sleep between 2 – 25 visitors.
+Lorgues has over 150 villas available for holiday rental with capacity to sleep between 2 – 25 visitors.

 Lorgues Street Scene